 Professional Service Requirement: Participation in professional service activities is a graduation requirement for all students enrolled in the Stony Brook University Respiratory Care Program.
 Each student is required to participate in professional service while enrolled in the program in order to fulfill this requirement.
 Each student is responsible for maintaining documentation of professional activities.
-In order to document participation, each student will maintain a log sheet of professional activities.
-The log sheet must include:
+In order to document participation, each student will maintain documentation of professional service.
+The documentation must include:

 - Name of student

 - Date of professional activity

 - Description of professional activity including your role in the activity

 - A list and sum total of points earned

-- Supporting documents to substantiate completion of each specific activity (ie: letters, certificate, written summary etc.)
+- Supporting documents to substantiate completion of each specific activity (i.e.: letters, certificate, written summary etc.)